atoms_skipButton_skipContent

 “Consider the context [of your email],” says Nikki Elbaz, an email copywriter.
 “By context, I mean the inbox.
 What kinds of emails does your subscriber usually receive?
 Will emojis/questions/whatever style subject lines you’re writing stand out or blend in?”

 Most email marketers understand context, in theory—they know their emails are showing up in flooded inboxes, received by overwhelmed, busy people.
-But if you want an example that demonstrates application rather than just comprehension, check out this one from shaving brand Supply.
+But hyper-personalization is how you can overcome some of this information overload.

-6. Most great subject lines create a curiosity gap
+6. Most great email subject lines create a curiosity gap

 The curiosity gap is the “space between the information we’re given (what we know) and the information that’s initially withheld (what we don’t know),” according to Enchanting Marketing.
 This is what you want to create with your email subject line‚ because opening your email is how your audience closes the gap.